It sounds simple: if you go to class and actively engage with your instructor and classmates, you're going to be more successful.

 If your instructor does not confirm your participation in a class, the Registrar may drop you from that class.
 Student Financial Aid will adjust your aid based on the number of credit hours that have been confirmed.
 This could mean your aid package will be reduced.
 If you have already received a refund based on the credits for an unconfirmed course, you may end up with an account balance and have to pay the university back.

-You can check your status of your confirmations online in Academica by clicking on Student Resources, then Course Particpation Status.
-If you have been participating, but it is not yet indicated, it is important that you reach out to your instructor and ask that they confirm.
+You can check your status of your confirmations online in Academica.
+If you have been participating, but it is not yet indicated (Yellow), it is important that you reach out to your instructor and ask that they confirm.
 Otherwise, you risk being dropped from the class and possibly having your financial aid recalculated.

 What if I'm not able to be here during the first two weeks?

 In the future, you should plan on being in class when it starts.
 But, if circumstances keep you from physically attending class at the start of the semester, you need to reach out to your instructors immediately and work out arrangements to interact with course material in those opening weeks.
-That could mean an emailed summary of a part of a chapter of your text, it could mean responding to some questions.
-Not being engaged at all is not an option for success, and you may find that you’ve been dropped from the class if you aren’t participating.
+Not being engaged at all is not an option for success, and you may find that you've been dropped from the class if you aren't participating.

 When does all this happen?

-The confirmation process window opens for the Winter semester on Monday, January 9 - the first day of classes.
+The confirmation process window opens for the Spring/Summer semester on May 9, 2017.
 Your instructor cannot and will not confirm your participation until class has actually met, so be sure to go to class!
-The confirmation window will be open until Monday, January 23.
-At that point, every full-term class will have met at least once.
+We're working with instructors to get you confirmed early on in the semester.

 If your course starts later in the term, you participation is confirmed soon after the course has started.